LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a 400-error along with cause of the error in the response body.
-This HTTP status starts with a 4XX, meaning that there was a client error with the request sent.
+This HTTP status starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125518829-1ba2cf30-368a-49dd-abfc-47c9e2521620.png)

 If you look at the response, Elasticsearch lists the error type(line 5) as "illegal_argument_exception" and the reason(line 6) as "Field [InvoiceDate] of type [keyword] is not supported for aggregation [date_histogram]"

 This error is different from syntax error messages we have gone over thus far.
-The error says that the field type keyword is not supported for date histogram aggregation, which suggests that this error may have something to do with the mapping.
+It says that the field type keyword is not supported for `date histogram aggregation`, which suggests that this error may have something to do with the mapping.

 Let's check the mapping of the ecommerce_original_data index: